 Out of over 20 early Exhibition buildings designed by GW Gouinlock between 1902 and 1917, only five remain today.
-They include the Administrative, Music, Horticulture and Government buildings, along with the Fire Hall/Police Station.
+They include the Administration, Music, Horticulture and Government buildings, along with the Fire Hall/Police Station.
 They represent the finest and most extensive group of early 20th-century exhibition buildings in the country and were designated a National Historic Site of Canada in 1988.

-Over 20 limestone sculptures known as the Garden of Greek Gods, created by renowned Toronto artist Elford Bradley Cox, were donated to the city in 1979 by a local restauranteur named Athanasios Karamanos.
+Over 20 limestone sculptures known as the Garden of the Greek Gods, created by renowned Toronto artist Elford Bradley Cox, were donated to the city in 1978 by a local restauranteur named Athanasios Karamanos.
 For several years, many pieces were around the grounds of the Horticulture Building.
 In 2022, the figures were relocated and unveiled at their new permanent home on the south side of Exhibition Place.
 They are free to see and, once again, publicly accessible.

 The Crystal Palace once stood on the site of the present-day Horticulture Building.
 It was the jewel of the Exhibition and the primary exhibit building.
 The Crystal Palace was destroyed by fire on Thanksgiving night in 1906.